LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

    size by default.

 .. note::
-   Any methods that do not provide embedding coefficients (ERK, DIRK, ARK, or MRI) are required to be run in fixed-step mode.
+   Any methods that do not provide an embedding are required to be run in fixed-step mode.

 Additional information on this mode is provided in the section